-Every student at BCM has access to the state-of-the-art instrumentation and technologies of the Advanced Technology Core laboratories as well as training in how, when and why to use these tools.
+Every student at Baylor has access to the state-of-the-art instrumentation and technologies of the Advanced Technology Core laboratories as well as training in how, when and why to use these tools.
 Each core is run by faculty and technicians with highly specialized expertise in the technologies provided.
 Ongoing assessment of cores ensures that new resources are added as technologies evolve and the needs of our researchers change.

 - Dan L Duncan Institute for Clinical and Translational Research